-Representative perception experiments measuring the visibility threshold for various lighting conditions have been performed aimed at the development of a model for the visibility of the phantom array effect.
+This project aims to develop a model for the visibility of the phantom array effect based on representative perception experiments that measure the visibility threshold for various lighting conditions.
 This model should contribute to the definition of a suitable metric for the phantom array effect.